hyperfiddle/electric-fiddle/src/electric_tutorial/explorer.md

 Demo of Electric v3 showcasing performance and abstraction power at the same time.

-* Server-streamed virtual scroll in tiny LOC
+* **Server-streamed virtual scroll in ~50ish LOC**
 * View grid in <a href="/electric-tutorial.explorer!DirectoryExplorer/">fullscreen mode here</a>
-* Try it on your phone! (the fullscreen one is better)
+* Try it on your phone!
-* It's not quite 100% stable - there may be both userland bugs (e.g. css layout imperfections) and also electric bugs, electric v3 is lets say "94% stable" as of 2024 Dec 21 (certainly fine for internal apps).
+* It's not quite 100% stable - it crashes if you scroll really hard - electric v3 has a few bugs left.
+But note that this is a production stress test that is pushing electric very hard!
+Broadly, we think Electric 3 is fine for internal tools today.
+* There may also be userland layout bugs/imperfections (I saw a couple today while writing), please report them and we will get them fixed.
 * Please let us know what the performance is like for you, this is our first public virtual scroll demo in v3.

 <div style="margin-bottom: 2em;"></div>